 Treat Acne — With Caution

 While vitamin A provides health benefits, it can build up to toxic levels over time, especially if the recommended dosage is exceeded.
 Your skin will provide a barrier but may still absorb high amounts with long-term use.
-Finally, unless specifically stated on the product's label, using vitamin A directly on your skin is not an FDA-approved use.
+Finally, unless specifically stated on the product's label, topically using vitamin A tablets for skin is not an FDA-approved use.

-- Linus Pauling Institute: Vitamin A
+- Linus Pauling Institute: "Vitamin A"